 The historic estate shaping a 21st-century Chelsea

-Chelsea has also become the epitome of London luxury when it comes to shopping.
-Originally commissioned by Charles, 1st Earl Cadogan in the 18th century, Sloane Street has evolved to become one of the world’s most exclusive retail destinations.
+Chelsea has also become the epicentre of high-end London shopping.
+Originally commissioned by Charles, 1st Earl Cadogan in the 18th century, Sloane Street has evolved into one of the world’s most exclusive retail destinations.

 THE CADOGAN ESTATE 10 DUKE OF YORK SQUARE, LONDON, SW3 4LY +44 (0)20 7730 45